(1) Unless a company's articles specifically restrict the objects of the company, its objects are unrestricted.

 (c) the amendment is not effective until entry of that notice on the register.

-(3) Any such amendment does not affect any rights or obligations of the company or render defective any legal proceedings by or against it.
+(3) Any such amendment does not affect any rights or obligations of the company or render defective any legal proceedings by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.